 Recycle Old Holiday Lights in Minnesota

-Drop off your old, broken holiday lights at any participating location during the holiday season as part of Recycle Your Holidays™
+Drop off your old tangled and broken holiday lights at any participating location during the holiday season as part of Recycle Your Holidays!

 Using the Map

 Zoom: Type city, state in search box; Use + and – buttons; Double click; or Scroll.